-(Please click on the links for more details)
+(Please click on the links for more details : Updates coming soon)

 Mental Health Trainings

-Suicide Prevention Trainings - The Counseling & Psychological Services Center, in conjunction with SF Suicide Prevention, will offer a free 2-day Applied Suicide Intervention Skills Training (ASIST) workshop from 9am-5pm on Thursday, March 27 and Friday, March 28.
+Suicide Prevention Trainings - The Counseling & Psychological Services Center, in conjunction with SF Suicide Prevention, will offer a free 2-day Applied Suicide Intervention Skills Training (ASIST) workshop from 9am-5pm on Thursday, June 5 and Friday, June 6.
 Snacks will be provided on both days.
 Participation in the full 2 days is required.
-This training is open only to faculty and staff.
+This training is open to faculty, staff. and students.
+Space is limited.

 The goal of ASIST is to increase the knowledge of laypeople to the signs of possible suicide ideation and how to help the person through it - suicide first aid.
 The training is highly interactive and practice-oriented, with small group discussions, skills practice based on adult learning principles, and powerful videos on suicide intervention.
-To register for this training, please email S. Chen (firstname.lastname@example.org) in Counseling & Psychological Services Center.
-Please include your name, Dept, and phone number.
-By emailing, you will be registered.
-Deadline for registration is March 21, 2014.
+To register for this training, please email S. Chen (email@example.com) in Counseling & Psychological Services Center.
+Please include your name, Dept (or area of study) and phone number.
+Deadline for registration is May 30, 2014.
 Room location (on campus) to be announced.

-Additional Mental health trainings will take place on campus and will be available to faculty,staff, and students during Spring 2014.
-Details will be available soon.
+Additional Mental health trainings will take place on campus and will be available to faculty,staff, and students during Fall 2014.
+Updates coming soon.

 How to Take Care of Yourself During Stressful Times